ruthvika-mohan/prayanaka/README.md

 crowdsourced data, local knowledge, and elements of social media platforms to create the “Bengaluru Connectivity Index.”

+Our solution is to create a Mobile Application which is a on-stop solution from the commuter end as well as transit service provider end

 The submission includes

 1. PROJECT VIDEO SUBMISSION GOOGLE DRIVE LINK